-Journal Entry, morning of Saturday, March 19, 2016
+Journal Entry, Saturday, March 19, 2016

 My Daughter, My Bride,

 Just keep your focus on me.
 Today you will see hell tremble before you.
 Today, the gates of hell will be stormed, and the gates of heaven will be opened.
 You are well-equipped for this battle, but the battle is not yours.
 All I’m asking you to do is obey what I am saying.
 This battle belongs to me.